Mannheim–Saarbrücken railway: Mannheim – Ludwigshafen

 Because of the rapid increase in traffic on both sides of the Rhine, there were calls for the construction of a line between Ludwigshafen and Mannheim in Baden from the end of the 1850s.
 In addition, there were plans for a Baden Odenwald Railway between Heidelberg and Würzburg, which was completed in 1866.
 In combination with this, a rail link across the Rhine would connect the Ludwig Railway with Bavarian Lower Franconia without crossing Württemberg.
-Added to this was the fact that the upgrading of the Mainz pontoon bridge and the extension of the Appenweier–Kehl railway to Strasbourg in 1861 threatened to reduce the competitiveness of the Ludwig Railway.
+Added to this was that the upgrading of the Mainz pontoon bridge and the extension of the Appenweier–Kehl railway to Strasbourg in 1861 threatened to reduce the competitiveness of the Ludwig Railway.

 In a treaty concluded at the beginning of 1862, the two countries agreed that Baden would take over the construction of the pylons and abutments.
 Bavaria was given responsibility for the superstructure including tracks and flooring.
 In July of that year, Baden and Bavarian representatives reached an agreement on the location of the bridge.
 This required the closure of the original Mannheim station, which was opened in 1840 at the current Tattersall tram stop north of the current Hauptbahnhof as the western terminus of the Baden main line.
 There was no consensus on this approach, so that further planning could only proceed at the beginning of 1864.
 The Ludwigshafen–Mannheim train ferry provided a provisional service from 1863.
 The ferry service quickly reached its limits, so there was strong support in both cities for a bridge.
 Construction began in February 1865 and the work went well.
 The masonry material was sourced from the quarries along the Haardt; The railway carried about 24.000 cubic metres of ashlar.
 The iron superstructure was installed in July 1866.
 This was followed by load testing of the bridge on 21 and 22 January 1867 and the first train crossed the Rhine bridge on 25 February.
 However, there were no festivities.
 The Rhine bridge was initially single track until the second track opened on 10 August 1867.
 The railway ran along the southern side of the bridge and the road along the northern side.
 Mannheim received a new station with the new line in 1876.